IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/train_test_save_model_in_monitor.md

 !!! note
     If this lab is instructor led, he or she will provide you access to virtual image that has the Jupyter and the notebooks already installed.
-Skip steps 3 and 4 if you are using Windows.
+Skip steps 3, 4 and 8 if you are using Windows Virtual Machine.

 1. Open a terminal window on Mac or a command prompt window on Windows.
 ![Terminal](/img/monitor_autoai_8.4/tm03.png) ![Terminal](/img/monitor_autoai_8.4/tm01.png)